openshift/federation-dev/federated-mongodb/README.md

 # Federated MongoDB
-The files within this directory are used with the Federation V2 operator to show an application balancing and moving between OpenShift clusters.
+The files within this directory are used with the Federation V2 operator to show MongoDB running on multiple OpenShift clusters.
 An accompanying video is here.
 This demonstration uses 3 OpenShift 4 clusters.
 It is assumed that 3 OpenShift clusters have already been deployed using of the deployment mechanisms defined at https://cloud.openshift.com.